Generic Name: ospemifene (os-PEM-i-feen)

 Hot flashes; increased sweating; muscle spasms; vaginal discharge.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); calf or leg pain, redness, tenderness, or swelling; chest pain; confusion; coughing up blood; one-sided weakness; shortness of breath; slurred speech; severe or persistent tiredness or weakness; sudden, severe headache; unusual vaginal bleeding; vision problems.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); calf or leg pain, redness, tenderness, or swelling; chest pain; confusion; coughing up blood; one-sided weakness; shortness of breath; severe or persistent tiredness or weakness; slurred speech; sudden, severe headache; unusual vaginal bleeding; vision problems.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.